A New Day...

-Dion returned to Las Vegas on 15 March 2011 to perform her second residency, Celine.
+Dion returned to Las Vegas on 15 March 2011 for her second residency, Celine.

 Background and creation

-Dion initially intended for the show to be named Muse, but the band of the same name owned worldwide performing rights.
-Dion offered $50,000 for the rights, but the band declined, with lead singer Matthew Bellamy explaining that he did not want people to think they were Celine Dion's backup act.
+Dion originally intended to title the show Muse, but the British rock band of the same name held the worldwide performing rights to the name.
+Dion offered the group $50,000 in exchange for those rights, an offer they declined.
+Lead singer Matthew Bellamy explained that the band did not want audiences to assume they were appearing as Dion's supporting act.